County Clare: Physical geography

-Climate

 History

 County Clare hosts the oldest-known evidence of human activity in Ireland.
 The patella of a bear, which was subject to butchering close to the time of death, was found in the Alice and Gwendoline Cave, near Edenvale House, Clarecastle.
 The bone features a number of linear-cut marks, and has been dated to circa 10,500 BC, from the Paleolithic era.
 This discovery, publicized in 2017, pushed back Ireland's occupation by 2,500 years—what was previously regarded as the oldest site of occupation was the Mesolithic site of Mount Sandel, County Londonderry.
 This bear bone was discovered in 1903 during an archaeological excavation but was not studied until over a century later.

 There was a Neolithic civilization in the Clare area—the name of the peoples is unknown, but the Prehistoric peoples left evidence behind in the form of ancient dolmen: single-chamber megalithic tombs, usually consisting of three or more upright stones.
 Clare is one of the richest places in Ireland for these tombs.
 The most noted one is in The Burren area; it is known as Poulnabrone dolmen, which translates to "hole of sorrows".
 The remains of the people inside the tomb have been excavated and dated to 3800 BC.

 Ptolemy created a map of Ireland in his Geographia with information dating from 100 AD; it is the oldest written account of the island that includes geographical features.
 Within his map, Ptolemy names the Gaelic tribes inhabiting it and the areas in which they resided; in the area of Clare, he identified a tribe known as the Gangani.
 Historians have found the tribes on the west of Ireland the most difficult to identify with known peoples; however, historians William Camden and Charles O'Conor speculated a possible connection between the Gangani and the Concani, one of the eleven tribes in the confederacy of the Cantabri in the northern part of the Iberian Peninsula.

 During the Early Middle Ages, the area was part of the Kingdom of Connacht ruled by the Uí Fiachrach Aidhne.
 In the Middle Ages, it was annexed to the Kingdom of Munster to be settled by the Dalcassians.
 It was renamed Thomond, meaning North Munster.
 Brian Boru became a leader from here during this period, perhaps the most noted High King of Ireland.

 From 1118 onwards the Kingdom of Thomond was in place as its own petty kingdom, ruled by the O'Brien clan.
-After the Norman invasion of Ireland, Thomas de Clare established a short-lived Norman lordship of Thomond, extinguished at the Battle of Dysert O'Dea in 1318 during Edward Bruce's invasion.
+After the Norman invasion of Ireland, Thomas de Clare, established the short-lived Norman lordship of Thomond.
+His son Richard de Clare was killed at the Battle of Dysert O'Dea in 1318 during Edward Bruce's invasion.